dalehumby/DevFest2020/README.md

 print("Network config:", station.ifconfig())
 ```

 Python's [auto-indent](https://docs.micropython.org/en/latest/reference/repl.html#paste-mode) will mess things up if you paste directly.
-First `CTRL+E` to switch off auto-indent, past the code above, then `CTRL+D` to get back to normal mode.
+First `CTRL+E` to switch off auto-indent, paste the code above, then `CTRL+D` to get back to normal mode.
 Press Enter, and your board should connect to your WiFi.

 This will output the tuple:
 ```